Please enable JavaScript to view this page.

 Preliminary Rounds

 During this portion of the contest, the students are not allowed to confer with one another.
 Each student is asked questions in an alternating fashion.
 Each team will be asked ten (10) questions in total, regardless of the number of members on the team.
-Once the quesetion is flashed on the screen the member has twenty (20) seconds to answer.
+Once the question is flashed on the screen the member has twenty (20) seconds to answer.
 Questions are worth one point each.
 Stealing questions is not permitted.

 In the event of a tie, a question will flash on the screen and each team has twenty (20) seconds to write the answer on a piece of paper.
 This will continue until only one team answers correctly.
 Teams may work together while breaking the tie.